Children's Vision Problems: Q&A

 A: Please note that it is not possible to give medical advice without actually seeing the patient.
 The following is only general relevant information that I hope may be helpful.

-To find out why an 11-year-old boy cannot see the chalkboard, his eye doctor needs to see him immediately, to check for a change in prescription, but most importantly, to exclude other problems that may cause his reduced vision.
-Dr. Jovkar
+I recommend you (or his parents) take your grandson to see an eye doctor to check for a prescription change and to exclude other problems that may cause his reduced vision. — Dr. Jovkar

-A: Boy, you don't ask much, do you?
-Who do you think I am, Dr. Spock?
-I have no easy answer for you.
-I tell the parents of my child patients to do whatever it takes, including bribes.
+A: This is a tough one — I have no easy answer for you.
+I sometimes tell parents in your situation to do whatever it takes, including bribes.
 Make sure the glasses are comfortable and as clean as possible.
-Usually youngsters like your son grow to accept their glasses in time.
+Usually, small children will accept their glasses in time.
+But be persistent.
+Don't let him win this war, as his vision may be at stake.
+Good luck! — Dr. Dubow

 [Read more about strabismus.]